ernesto27/system-design/videostream/tutorial/tutorial.md

 }
 ```

-In this function we received as parameters the path string of the input and output video files that we use in a ffmepg call,  this command compress the original video file that we upload ins the input-bucket,  this is a very basic command that we use for this tutorial, ffmpeg has a lot of options and configurations for different resolutions and formats,  you can check this link for more information.
+In this function we received as parameters the path string of the input and output video files that we use in a ffmepg call,  this command compress the original video and save on the outputFile path,  this is a very basic command that we use for this tutorial, ffmpeg has a lot of options and configurations for different resolutions and formats,  you can check this link for more information.
 Finally check for an error command and return that value of nil is everything is ok.

 https://img.ly/blog/ultimate-guide-to-ffmpeg/#video-properties